 \section{Abstract}

 Streaming Machine Translation (MT) is the task of translating an unbounded input text stream in real-time.
 The traditional cascade approach, which combines an Automatic Speech Recognition (ASR) and an MT system, relies on an intermediate segmentation step which splits the transcription stream into sentence-like units.
 However, the incorporation of a hard segmentation constrains the MT system and is a source of errors.
-This paper proposes a Segmentation-Free framework that enables the model to translate an unsegmented source stream by delaying the segmentation decision until the translation has been generated.
-Extensive experiments show how the proposed Segmentation-Free framework has better quality-latency trade-off than competing approaches that use an independent segmentation model.
-Software, data and models will be released upon paper acceptance.
+This paper proposes a Segmentation-Free framework that enables the model to translate an unsegmented source stream by delaying the segmentation decision until after the translation has been generated.
+Extensive experiments show how the proposed Segmentation-Free framework has better quality-latency trade-off than competing approaches that use an independent segmentation model. \footnote{Software, data and models are available at \url{https://github.com/jairsan/Segmentation-Free_Streaming_Machine_Translation}}